ietechresearch/ietechresearch.github.io/index.md

 **Current:** IE Tech Research Institute (Japan)
 **Previous:** The University of Tokyo (Graduate School of Engineering)

+## About the Institute
+IE Tech Research Institute is an independent research organization based in Japan, conducting and disseminating research at the interface of engineering and operations research.
+The Institute maintains a continuous research program, publishes scholarly outputs, and supports collaborative research and academic dissemination.

 ## External / Collaborating Researcher
 - Dr. Hironori Shimoyama (LEAOX Co., Ltd.)